sysfce2/Steam_goldberg_emulator/tools/steamclient_loader/linux/README.md

->## How to use it:
+## How to use it:

 Copy both files

 - `steamclient.so`
 - `steamclient64.so`

-beside the script and specify the requird input, either from commdnline or via the configuration files: `ldr_*.txt`
+beside the script and specify the required input, either from command-line or via the configuration files: `ldr_*.txt`

 It is recommended to create a separate setup for each game via the config files
-to avoid specifying the commandline each time.
+to avoid specifying the command-line each time

 Command line arguments will override the values in the configuration files,
 with an exception for the arguments passed to the executable, both specified
-in the cofiguration file and via command line will be passed to the executable.
+in the configuration file and via command line will be passed to the executable

 ---

->## Command line arguments:
+## Command line arguments:

 * `-exe`:   path to the executable
 * `-appid`: numeric app ID
 * `-cwd`:   *`(optional)`* working directory to switch to when running the executable